spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 Promises are not slow.
 At least, not anymore.
 Infact, bluebird generators are almost as fast as regular callback code (and the fastest generators so far).
-And bluebird promises are definitely faster than .async.
+And bluebird promises are definitely faster than using `async.waterfall`

-Considering that bluebird wraps the underlying callback-using libraries **and** makes them exception-safe, this is really, really amazing.
+Considering that bluebird wraps the underlying callback-using libraries **and** makes your own callbacks exception-safe, this is really amazing.

+note: `async.waterfall` doesn't do this. exceptions still crash your process.

 ## What about stack traces?